sequelpro/sequelpro/readme.md

 Sequel Pro <img alt="Logo" src="https://sequelpro.com/images/logo.png" align="right" height="50">
 ==========

-Sequel Pro is a fast, easy-to-use Mac database management application for working with MySQL databases.
+Sequel Pro is a fast, easy-to-use Mac database management application for working with MySQL & MariaDB databases.

 You can find more details on our website: [sequelpro.com](http://sequelpro.com)